Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 We have already covered about using the file and edit menus of Microsoft Office Word 2003.
 In this back to basics tutorial, we are going to have a look at using the view menu of Microsoft Office Word 2003.

 It is important to note that newer versions of Microsoft Office Word have emerged.
-They contain more advanced and user friendly features.
-This tutorial is intended for those who are still using the older versions of Microsoft Office Programs. the knowledge you get here can also apply in many areas of the newer applications that have been developed.
+They contain more advanced and user-friendly features.
+This tutorial, however, is intended for those who are still using the older versions of Microsoft Office programs.
+The knowledge you get here can also apply in many areas of the newer applications that have been developed.
+You can check for more of my articles relating to the newer software in use.

 Menus in Microsoft Word 2003